Development of WHO nutrition guidelines

 2. The key questions that the guideline needs to address are developed in PICO format (population, intervention, comparator and outcome) and the priority health outcomes that the recommendations intend to influence are identified and prioritized.
 The questions and outcomes will guide gathering and synthesis of evidence in the form of systematic reviews of the literature.

-3. The scope, key questions and prioritized health outcomes are submitted to the GRC for approval.
+3. The scope, key questions and prioritized health outcomes are submitted to the WHO Guidelines Review Committee (GRC) for approval.

 4. Systematic reviews of the literature are conducted to bring together the available evidence and are frequently commissioned from WHO collaborating centres or other groups with expertise in systematic review methodology.

-5. The evidence is reviewed by NUGAG and the quality assessed using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) methodology.
+5. The evidence is reviewed by the guideline development group and the quality assessed using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) methodology.
 Recommendations are formulated based on the evidence and strength of each recommendation is determined.
 Several factors are considered in determining the strength, including quality of the evidence, values and preferences, balance of benefits and harms, resource implications, priority of the problem, equity and human rights, acceptability and feasibility.

 6. The guideline document is drafted and is reviewed by the external review group.
 Comments from the general public on the draft guideline are also solicited through a public consultation.

 7. The finalized guideline is submitted to the GRC for review.

 Publishing and updating

 9. Activities targeting the dissemination, implementation and/or adaption, and evaluation of the guideline are carried out.